 - 1 tablespoon vanilla extract

-- Finely chopped toasted nuts, flaked coconut, baking cocoa or red and green sprinkles
+- Toasted finely chopped nuts, shredded coconut, baking cocoa or colored sprinkles

 - Place chocolate chips and milk in a microwave-safe bowl; microwave on high for 3 minutes, stirring halfway.
 Stir in vanilla.
 Refrigerate, covered, until firm enough to shape, about 3 hours.

 - Shape into 1-in. balls; roll in nuts.
 Place on a baking sheet; refrigerate until firm, about 1 hour.
 Store between waxed paper in an airtight container in the refrigerator.
 Yield: about 6 dozen.

 "I've made these for several years, following the recipe exactly, and never had a problem.
 I chill for the recommended three hours, and roll in a variety of coatings.
 They disappear pretty quickly!"

 "Poor recipe.
 Did not firm.
 Followed instructions and amounts perfectly.
 Was like syrup. tried adding icing sugar and cocoa to firm, but ended up just going into the garbage.
 Would never use this recipe again.
 Caution... find another recipe."

 "This recipe is so easy, somewhat time consuming, but easy.
 I leave them out on the counter until easy to work with.
 I add about a scant tsp of amaretto oil based flavoring to the mixture in place of the vanilla.
 I have found that as I roll them, I dip them into chocolate.
 If not, they tend to dry out.
 If they start to be crumbly, microwave small amounts for about 3 or 4 seconds & they become pliable again.
 They last a long time in the refrigerator.
 It may sound complicated, but it's really not."